pirtwo/rust-coding-challange/README.md

-# rust-coding-challange
+# rust-coding-challenge
-The coding challanges from https://projecteuler.net in rust lang.
+The coding challenges from https://projecteuler.net in rust lang.